 Some concern has been raised in relation to the risk of community based staff becoming de-skilled as a result of Wales developing the Mother and Baby Inpatient unit.
 This risk is considered to be low, due to the approach of MDT working across the Perinatal pathway, including for women admitted to MBU.
 The vast majority of women experiencing Perinatal Mental illness will continue to be appropriately nursed in the community by local specialist perinatal mental health services, enabling the current highly skilled workforce to continue their specialised work.
 In addition to this, the model of mutually beneficial shared learning opportunities (outlined previously in this document) will further enhance the training and development of all practitioners across the pathway.
-Additionally it is expected that community care co-ordinators remain actively involved in the care planning of patients during any inpatient admission, providing the dual benefits of continuity for women and families <a href="mailto:and-order-skilling-skilling-nursed-skilling-ski
+Additionally it is expected that community care co-ordinators remain actively involved in the care planning of patients during any inpatient admission, providing the dual benefits of continuity for women and families and preventing de-skilling of community clinicians in the treatment and management of serious mental illness in the perinatal period.